-However, as the years went on, it was clear they had an unknown side effect – addiction.
+However, as the years went on, it was clear they had an unknown side effect: substance use disorder, commonly referred to as addiction.
 It can affect anyone and even those you’d least expect.

 Mercy and its providers are working to address the opioid epidemic by setting specific guidelines for practitioners with an individualized approach for each patient with shared decision making.
 In addition, treating pain with non-pharmacological options such as physical therapy, massage, accupuncture and other alternatives.